-I’ve always loved to cook, but when my son was diagnosed with Type 1 Diabetes almost two years ago, cooking went from an easy and enjoyable way to nourish my family to a near occasion of stress.
+I’ve always loved to cook, but when my son was diagnosed with Type 1 Diabetes in 2013, cooking went from an easy and enjoyable way to nourish my family to a near occasion of stress.

-Evemtually, my strategy became centered on the Calorie Count nutrition-label tool.
-It’s free to use, though you do need to sign up on the website.
-It generates a label for any recipe I have, much more quickly than I could add up each ingredient.
+Eventually, my strategy became centered on the Happy Fork nutrition-label tool.
+It’s free to use, though you do need to carefully check the result for each ingredient in your recipe, because its defaults for certain things might not match up with yours.
+It generates a label for any recipe I have, much more quickly than I could look up and add up each ingredient’s carb count.